pypa/packaging.python.org/source/guides/creating-command-line-tools.rst

 	        print(greeting)

 The above function receives several keyword arguments that determine how the greeting to output is constructed.
-Now, the command-line interface to provision it with the same needs to be constructed, which is done in :file:`cli.py`:
+Now, construct the command-line interface to provision it with the same, which is done in :file:`cli.py`:

 .. code-block:: python